Spacefreak18/simshmbridge/README.md

 wine ~/shmwrap/ac/acs.exe
 ```

 make sure createsimshm is running and the shared memory files are in /dev/shm.
 then you can start crewchief however you are starting crewchief.
 One could even add this to a launcher, but you'd need separate launchers for each sim.
 Crewchief
 looks for certain executable names to know if the sim is running.
-To determine the name of the executable, I read the code [here](https://gitlab.com/mr_belowski/CrewChiefV4/-/blob/master/CrewChiefV4/GameDefinition.cs)
+To determine the name of the executable, look up the game and the processName in the table [here](https://gitlab.com/mr_belowski/CrewChiefV4/-/blob/main/CrewChiefV4/GameDefinition.csv?ref_type=heads)

+for example, the game executable CrewChief looks for for some common sims are...
+acc == "AC2-Win64-Shipping.exe"
+automobilista2 == "AMS2AVX.exe"

 ## ToDo
  - Support more sims/programs